 Printmaker Sybil Andrews (1898-1992)

 Sybil is not always the name that comes to the fore from the Grosvenor School.
-However, I find her art of particular interest because she had great skill with organic pattern – as illustrated by her prints I've selected above.
-Many of the artists of this time produced art which was angular.
-Sybil did too, making many modernist, cubist prints.
-In my opinion though, she experimented more than the others and her command of strong flowing lines in dynamic and exciting compositions is something to delight in.▲
+However, I find her art of particular interest because she had great skill with organic composition and pattern – as illustrated by her prints I've selected below.

 My prints (and paintings) have always been of the British landscape (so far) and I explain a bit about how I approach making landscape art.